-Also it’s worth remembering that people really don’t know how much things are worth, what’s a fair price (which is the reason TV-shows like “The Price is Right” can actually exist).
+Also, it’s worth remembering that people really don’t know how much things are worth or what’s a fair price (which is the reason TV shows like “The Price is Right” can actually exist).

 William Poundstone, the author Priceless: The Myth of Fair Value says this:

 People tend to be clueless about prices.
 Contrary to economic theory, we don’t really decide between A and B by consulting our invisible price tags and purchasing the one that yields the higher utility, he says.
 We make do with guesstimates and a vague recollection of what things are “supposed to cost.